xiaoyusu/LiteOS/doc/Huawei_LiteOS_Developer_Guide_en.md

 the memory block when the user no longer needs it.

 Comparing with static memory, the advantage is to allocate a memory block of the required size, and the disadvantage is that memory pool prone to fragmentation.

-If a user's request for memory is fulfilled, the user will be allocated a memory block of the requested size.
-The control header indicates the start address of the allocated memory block.

-All control headers are recorded in a linked list and categorized by memory size.
-From the linked list, the operating system can quickly find which memory block has the required size.

 The LiteOS dynamic memory supports two standard algorithms: DLINK and BEST LITTLE.